-All Pampa's projects are characterized by extensive post-mineral gravel and caliche-covered basins, typically called "pampas", which obscure the underlying geology.
+All Pampa's projects are characterized by variable but generally extensive post-mineral gravel and caliche-covered basins, typically called "pampas", which obscure the underlying geology.
 Mapping of the geology of peripheral outcrops and structural corridors together with geophysical surveying, followed by drill testing, are the main tools available for exploration of concealed porphyry copper systems.
 The projects all lie directly along north-south blocks of thick-skinned tectonically inverted Paleozoic and Mesozoic rocks, where early to mid-Tertiary pre-mineral intrusions and porphyry-type hydrothermal alteration zones have been recognized.
-Two projects, Arrieros and Block 3, have exploration magnetics data coverage that reveals a series of geophysical anomalies possibly related to buried porphyry copper systems.
+Two projects, Arrieros and Block 3, have exploration magnetics data coverage that reveal a series of geophysical anomalies possibly related to buried porphyry copper systems.
 Although historic drilling has been carried out on some of the projects by third parties, large areas with indicative data and potential to conceal porphyry deposits remain untested.
-Geological mapping and geophysical surveying of the Pampa projects portfolio, focused on Arrieros and Redondo-Veronica, was initiated in December 2020, shortly after initiation of trading of the Company on the CSE, and continues to advance through to the date of this MD&A.
+Geological mapping and geophysical surveying of the Pampa projects portfolio, focused on Arrieros, Redondo-Veronica, and Block 3 have been advanced since inception of the Company in December 2020, and continues to advance through to the date of this MD&A with Redondo-Veronica also being subject to an initial drill test during the reporting period.